 Basic slings use a strap around the neck to help support the weight of the arm.
 A basic arm sling will have one shoulder strap which is usually adjustable in length.
 The shoulder strap typically has some padding to make it comfortable for wear for extended periods.
 Arm slings feature a pouch (or envelope) of material that the arm rests in.

 Immobilizers are more advanced versions of a shoulder sling.
-They are typically used after procedures like rotator cuff surgery and are designed to completely restrict movement of the shoulder joint.
+They are typically used for more serious injuries or after procedures like rotator cuff surgery and are designed to completely restrict movement of the shoulder joint.

 They differ from a basic sling because they can be used to orient your shoulder in different fixed positions, such as: external rotation, internal rotation, or abduction (as advised by your healthcare provider).
 An immobilizer usually has a chest band, an arm band, and a wrist band.
 They also have a strap that is attached to the arm sling and fastened around the waist.
 Immobilizers also have pillows that can be added or removed to support the different arm orientations.